Raumanga Shared Path extension

-The Raumanga Shared Path will be extended towards the central city, ultimately connecting past the new Civic Centre to the Kamo Shared Path.
+The Raumanga Shared Path is being extended towards the central city, ultimately connecting past the new Civic Centre to the Te Kamo Shared Path.

 The project is funded through the "shovel-ready" works programme from the Ministry of Business, Innovation and Employment and will be built in three stages:

-The existing path between Tarewa intersection and Bernard Street will be upgraded with lighting, CCTV and general improvements to increase amenity and make the path safer.
+The existing paths between Tarewa intersection and Bernard Street will be upgraded with lighting, CCTV and general improvements to increase amenity and make the path safer.